jmejia8/Metaheuristics.jl/docs/src/tutorials/n-queens.md

 ## Solution Representation

-A naive representation is to use a binary representation of the chessboard $c_{ij}$ where $c_{ij}=1$ would indicate a queen in row $i$ and column $j$; however the search space cardinality is huge for this representation.
+A naive representation is to use a binary matrix to represent a chessboard $c_{ij}$ where $c_{ij}=1$ would indicate a queen in row $i$ and column $j$; however the search space cardinality (number of solutions) is huge for this representation.
 A permutation-based representation can be used instead.
 A permutation will contain in position $j$ the row $i$ where a queen is, removing a lot of infeasible solutions (queens attacking horizontally and vertically).

+Let's compute the number of solutions (a.k.a. cardinality):

 ```@repl
 using Metaheuristics
-N = 8 # queens
+N = 8 # for 8-queens
 cardinality(BitArrays(N*N))
 cardinality(Permutations(N))
 ```